What is a Cohabitation Agreement?

 Read: What Is Palimony?

 What if an Unmarried Couple Wants a Financial Agreement if They Break-Up?

 This is where the cohabitation agreement comes in.
 A cohabitation agreement allows unmarried partners to commit to a financial arrangement should they end their relationship.

 Does Connecticut Recognize Cohabitation Agreements?

 Yes.
 Connecticut recognizes the legal validity of these agreements.
 Typically, they address rights and obligations pertaining to financial support (akin to alimony or spousal support), or how property will be divided in the event the relationship ends.

 Is a Break-Up With a Cohabitation Agreement Treated Like a Divorce?

 No. Although Connecticut recognizes cohabitation agreements, you do not go to divorce court if you end your relationship.
 If one partner does not follow the cohabitation agreement, that doesn’t go to family court either.
-All disputes are resolved under general principles of contract law.
+Courts resolve disputes under general principles of contract law.

-Issues facing unmarried couples are complicated.
+Unmarried couples face complex issues.
 If you are in a long term relationship and do not plan to marry, you should consult with an experienced family law attorney.

 Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your problem and unveil your true goals for your life.
-Once we discover your goals at the Goals and Planning Conference, we are able to take our collective experience with family law, strategy, courts, judges, and other lawyers, and build an approach customized for you.
+Once we discover your goals, we are able to take our collective experience with family law, strategy, courts, judges, and other lawyers, and build an approach customized for you.